IDOP 2025

 Celebrate Visibility in All Its Forms

-Fairlawn Avenue United Church is allying with International Day of Pink for the second year to bring the 2024 Visibility Anniversaries Tour to Fairlawn on Saturday, April 13 at 2:00pm.
+Fairlawn Avenue United Church allied with International Day of Pink for the second year to bring the 2024 Visibility Anniversaries Tour to Fairlawn on Saturday, April 13.

-This event celebrates visibility in all its forms — being seen, welcomed, acknowledged, accepted, respected, and listened to.
-It recognizes the 25th anniversary of the Trans Flag and the 50th anniversary of the Brunswick Four, a key event in the queer women’s movement.
+This event celebrated visibility in all its forms — being seen, welcomed, acknowledged, accepted, respected, and listened to.
+It recognized the 25th anniversary of the Trans Flag and the 50th anniversary of the Brunswick Four, a key event in the queer women’s movement.

-We welcome you to join us for incredible discussions with 2SLGBTQIA+ community leaders who have shaped our history and are trailblazing our future.
-Featured speakers include:
+We hosted discussions with 2SLGBTQIA+ community leaders who have shaped our history and are trailblazing our future.
+Featured speakers included:

 International Day of Pink